 You should then see a prompt for a password.
-Enter the admin console password from the embedded cluster installation output to proceed (this password can be changed later).
+Enter the admin console password to proceed (this password can be changed later).

 Provide a Replicated .yaml license file

 After logging in, you should be prompted for a license file.
 This is the Replicated license file that your KNIME customer care representative has provided to you and has a .yaml extension.
 Please contact your customer care representative if you need assistance with your license.